zkpstandard/docs/pages/reference/reference.md

 ---

+## Why Best Practices

+Best practices enable the field to develop in the proper way, by bringing together a common set of guidelines derived from experience, that allow others working on the field to ensure the right security and interoperability for their system.

 ## Latest Version

-We have published [version 0.2 of the document](https://docs.zkproof.org/reference.pdf), dated December 31, 2019.
+We have published [version 0.2 of the document](/docs/pages/reference/reference.pdf), dated December 31, 2019.
 We thank all the received contributions.
-You can see the specific changes in the "[diff](https://docs.zkproof.org/reference/diffs/diff-v0.2-from-v0.1.pdf)" file in this repo.
+You can see the specific changes in this [diff file](/docs/pages/reference/diffs/diff-v0.2-from-v0.1.pdf).
 To finalize this cycle of development of the ZKProof Community Reference, and prepare for the next one, we are opening a call for feedback on the current version.

 ### Higlights of the new version